 Giving or receiving jewellery is often part of important celebrations and significant milestones like weddings, engagements, birthdays, or anniversaries.
-Besides being beautiful these pieces can express love, commitment, and many other meaningful things.
+Besides being a beautiful gift, these pieces can express love, commitment, and many other meaningful things.

 Unfortunately though, the reality of jewellery production is anything but joyful – full of corruption, human rights abuses, and environmental destruction.
 No one would say they want a special occasion like an engagement to contribute to such horrible things… so does this mean giving up your dream ring? 💍 Don’t worry!
 There are ways you can still have those special pieces without supporting the harmful practices.